shubhammca88/kubestarter-2025/K8S-Monitoring/k8s-monitoring.md

 2. **Install Prometheus and grafana using Helm:**
     ```sh
     helm install prometheus prometheus-community/prometheus

-    or
+    ```

-    // This command installs the Prometheus stack using Helm from the prometheus-community repository.
-    // It sets up the Prometheus and Grafana services in the 'monitoring' namespace with specific configurations:
+    This command installs the Prometheus stack using Helm from the prometheus-community repository.
+It sets up the Prometheus and Grafana services in the 'monitoring' namespace with specific configurations:

-    // - Prometheus service is exposed on NodePort 30000
-    // - Grafana service is exposed on NodePort 31000
+    Prometheus service is exposed on NodePort 30000 Grafana service is exposed on NodePort 31000
-    // - Both Prometheus and Grafana services are of type NodePort
+    Both Prometheus and Grafana services are of type NodePort

+    ```sh
-    helm install prometheus-stack prometheus-community/kube-prometheus-stack --namespace monitoring --set prometheus.service.nodePort=30000 --set frafana.service.nodePort=31000 --set grafana.service.type=NodePort --set prometheus.service.type=NodePort
+    helm install prometheus-stack prometheus-community/kube-prometheus-stack --namespace monitoring
+    --set prometheus.service.nodePort=30000
+    --set frafana.service.nodePort=31000
+    --set grafana.service.type=NodePort
+    --set prometheus.service.type=NodePort
     ```

 3. **Verify the installation pods , svc:**